-Cryotherapy causes some discomfort.
-Most women feel a sensation of cold and a little cramping.
+This treatment causes some discomfort.
+You may feel a sensation of cold and a little cramping.
 And sometimes a sense of warmth spreads to the upper body and face.

-Cryotherapy is not adequate treatment if abnormal cells are high in the cervical canal.
-In that case, another treatment, such as a cone biopsy, is recommended instead of cryotherapy.
+Cryotherapy is not the best treatment if abnormal cells are high in the cervical canal.
+In that case, another treatment, such as an excisional biopsy of the cervix, is recommended instead.

 What To Expect

-Most women are able to return to their normal activity level the day after the cryotherapy procedure.
+You can probably return to your normal activity level the day after the cryotherapy procedure.

-- A watery vaginal discharge will occur for about 2 to 3 weeks.
+- You may have a watery vaginal discharge for about 2 to 3 weeks.

 Why It Is Done

-Cryotherapy is done when abnormal Pap test results have been confirmed by colposcopy.
-If the results of endocervical curettage do not show abnormal tissue high inside the cervical canal, then cryotherapy can be used to treat the abnormal tissue seen with colposcopy.
+Cryotherapy may be done when abnormal Pap or human papillomavirus (HPV) test results have been confirmed by colposcopy.
+It can treat cell changes on the cervix.
+But it isn't done if results of endocervical curettage show abnormal tissue high inside the cervical canal.

 How Well It Works

-Cryotherapy is an effective method for destroying abnormal cervical tissue, depending on the size, depth, and type of abnormal tissue.
-Studies have had differing results.
-They show that cryotherapy destroys all of the abnormal tissue in 77 to 96 out of 100 cases.footnote 1
+Cryotherapy is an effective method for destroying abnormal cervical tissue.
+How well it works depends on the size, depth, and type of abnormal tissue.
+Treatment destroys all of the abnormal tissue in most cases.

-Destruction of the abnormal tissue will not be complete if the abnormal cells are too deep in the cervical tissue.
+The abnormal tissue won't be completely destroyed if the abnormal cells are too deep in the cervical tissue.

 Current as of: August 2, 2022